AGILITY TRAINING: A COMPREHENSIVE APPROACH

 This comprehensive definition acknowledges several critical components that distinguish true agility from related physical qualities:

-Unlike linear speed or pre-planned change of direction abilities, authentic agility exists primarily within open-skill contexts where environmental unpredictability necessitates rapid adaptation (Sheppard & Young, 2006).
-This unpredictability fundamentally differentiates agility from other physical qualities and demands specialized training approaches.
+Unlike linear speed or pre-planned change of direction abilities, authentic agility exists primarily within open-skill contexts where environmental unpredictability necessitates rapid adaptation.
+This unpredictability fundamentally differentiates agility from other physical qualities and demands specialized training approaches that integrate both physical development and perceptual-cognitive training.

 Table 1: Contemporary Agility Framework Components